Bay View High School (Canada)

-Bay View High School is a Canadian high school serving the western suburbs of Nova Scotia's Halifax Regional Municipality (HRM); namely the communities of Beechville, Lakeside, Timberlea, Tantallon and communities on the western portion of highway 333 including Peggy's Cove, Seabright and others.
+Bay View High School is a Canadian high school serving the western suburbs of Nova Scotia's Halifax Regional Municipality (HRM); namely the communities of Beechville, Lakeside, Timberlea, Tantallon and communities on the western portion of Highway 333 including Peggy's Cove, Seabright and others.
 Bay View's feeder schools are Five Bridges Junior High School and Ridgecliff Middle School.

 History

+First location (Hubley)

-The original school, located in the Halifax County community of Hubley, opened in September 1968.
+The original school, Sir John A. MacDonald, located in the Halifax County community of Hubley, opened in September 1968.
 It was built by general contractor McDonald Construction of Bedford.

+Second location (Upper Tantallon)

 In 2002, the Nova Scotia Department of Education released an evaluation report as a result of an environmental assessment of the building and grounds.
 Several potential health and safety concerns were identified which led to the closure of the school.
 During this time, students were transported to other high schools in the area and a decision was made to construct a new building for the school.
 The new school is located in Tantallon and completed construction in 2007.
 The old school was completely renovated and reopened in 2006 as Five Bridges Junior High School.